Divorce in Maryland (2026)

 When to Consult an Attorney

-Maryland’s monetary award system, the distinction between marital and non-marital property, and the range of alimony options create a legal landscape where professional guidance is valuable.
+Maryland’s 2023 reform simplified the grounds for divorce, but the monetary award system, the distinction between marital and non-marital property, and the range of alimony options create a legal landscape where professional guidance is valuable.
 If your case involves significant assets, real estate held as tenants by the entirety, business interests, pension division, or contested custody, consulting with a Maryland family law attorney can protect your interests.
 You can request a free consultation to explore your options before making decisions.

 Frequently Asked Questions

-What are the residency requirements to file for divorce in Maryland?
+What are the residency requirements for a Maryland divorce?

 Is Maryland a community property or equitable distribution state?